Jankaz2/movins/README.md

 ***
 ## Pictures 🖼️
-Graphical representation is placed in `front-end repository` to this `project`.
+Graphical representation to this project is placed in `movins-layout repository`.
 [movins-layout github](https://github.com/Jankaz2/movins-layout)